deso-protocol/docs/faq/deso-faq.md

 #### What criteria are or will be used for user verification as it seems inconsistent at times ?
 And will there be away to get verified without social profiles \(@ItsAditya @lukasjakson\)

 See my answer about "associations" previously.
-The long-term answer is that every node should do its own verification to avoid concentration, and this is precisely why bitclout.com verifications don't carry over to other nodes.
-Today, bitclout.com verifies users if they have a verified checkmark on Twitter, with very rare exceptions in cases where it looks like a user will add a lot of value to the community.
+The long-term answer is that every node should do its own verification to avoid concentration, and this is precisely why diamondapp.com verifications don't carry over to other nodes.
+Apps like diamondapp.com can verify users in their own discretion, for if they have a verified checkmark on Twitter, or when it looks like a user will add a lot of value to the community.
 Again, the long-term answer, though, is that no one entity has universal power over this, so that many different standards can compete.

 #### Considering the official twitter account, how do you balance this with being a decentralized network - how do you balance anonymous vs public involvement? \(@zopel\)